anggrayudi/SimpleStorage/FAQ.md

 ### Why does SimpleStorage use Kotlin?
 The main reasons why this library really needs Kotlin:
-* SimpleStorage requires thread suspension feature provided by [Kotlin Coroutines](https://github.com/Kotlin/kotlinx.coroutines).
+* SimpleStorage requires thread suspension feature, but this feature is only provided by [Kotlin Coroutines](https://github.com/Kotlin/kotlinx.coroutines).
 * SimpleStorage contains many `String` & `Collection` manipulations, and Kotlin can overcome them in simple and easy ways.

 Other reasons are: